-Hey, there’s no shame in just letting him decide what he needs for his RV.
+Hey, there’s no shame in just letting him decide what he needs or wants for his RV.
 Just give him an Amazon Gift Card and see what happens!

 Do you have a great gift idea for RV lovers?
 Let us know in the comments!